MurageKabui/PhoneDo/README.md

 If you're a dev, you can contribute by:

 - **Filing Issues:** Report bugs or suggest new features by opening an issue.
-Be clear and concise in your descriptions.

 - **Pull Requests:** Implement new features or fix existing issues by submitting a pull request.